Grants

 The mission of the Cervical Spine Research Society is to carry out research and exchange information on the cervical spine.
 All the grant applications undergo a rigorous peer review process by the CSRS Research Committee.
 Letter of Intent (LOI) submission is stage one of the review process.
 Selected LOIs will be invited to submit a formal grant application in stage two.

 Selection for CSRS research funding is always a highly competitive process.
 Many high-quality proposals are received each year – every proposal is thoroughly vetted and reviewed by the Research Committee.
-CSRS received a total of 46 letters of intent in 2023 and awarded a total of $269,438 to nine grant recipients across four grant categories.
-CSRS has funded over $4.2 million in research grants since 1990.
+CSRS received more than 35 letters of intent in 2024 and awarded more than $275,000 to ten grant recipients.
+CSRS has funded over $4.3 million in research grants since 1990.

 Stage 1: CSRS Call for LOIs (Letters of Intent)